 Past work includes serving as the executive director of UC Berkeley's Multimedia Research Center (BMRC), where she worked with Larry Rowe in developing and deploying the Berkeley Internet Broadcasting System (BIBS, now Berkeley Webcast).

-She is the principal investigator of Peer Review in Academic Promotion and Publishing: Its Meaning, Locus, and Future, and principal author, and co-principal investigator with C. Judson King, of Assessing the Future Landscape of Scholarly Communication: An In-depth Study of Faculty Needs in Seven Disciplines (both part of The Future of Scholarly Communication Project and funded by the A.W.
+She was the principal investigator of Peer Review in Academic Promotion and Publishing: Its Meaning, Locus, and Future, and principal author, and co-principal investigator with C. Judson King, of Assessing the Future Landscape of Scholarly Communication: An In-depth Study of Faculty Needs in Seven Disciplines (both part of The Future of Scholarly Communication Project and funded by the A.W.
 Mellon Foundation).
 She is also the principal investigator of the Open and Affordable Textbooks Project.

 Additionally, she was Principal Investigator on the following projects: